 The Operator's Playbook: Securing the 18-Month Tenure

 Surviving the 9-month dip requires extreme operational discipline from the CEO and the Board.
 You cannot manage a VP of Engineering the same way you manage a VP of Sales.
 Revenue leaders deliver leading indicators in 90 days via pipeline growth; engineering leaders deliver leading indicators in 90 days via system stability and technical debt reduction—metrics that founders routinely ignore.
-To guarantee your VPE crosses the critical 18-month line, you must fundamentally change how you measure engineering success.
+To improve the odds that your VPE crosses the critical 18-month line, you must fundamentally change how you measure engineering success.

 First, mandate the 20% Technical Debt Rule immediately.
 If you demand 100% feature delivery from a new VPE inheriting a legacy codebase, you are designing their failure.
 You must allocate a rigid 20% of engineering capacity to refactoring and infrastructure automation.
 Second, stop measuring velocity by lines of code or story points.
 Adopt the rigorous standards outlined in Google's DORA State of DevOps Report.
 Measure Deployment Frequency, Lead Time for Changes, Change Failure Rate, and Time to Restore Service.
 These four metrics provide an objective, emotionally detached view of how your new leader is transforming the organization from a fragile startup into an enterprise-grade software factory.